The Association of Plastic, Reconstructive and Aesthetic Surgeons of Southern Africa

 XIV.
 AMENDMENTS TO THE CONSTITUTION

 Any change to the constitution must be preceded by a notice of intent to discuss such changes at the AGM.
 This notice of intent is to be circulated to all full members with the agenda at least 7 days before the proposed AGM.
 The duly constituted AGM must agree to each amendment by a ⅔ majority vote.

 The rules contained in “Robert’s Rule of Order, Revised” shall govern the Group.

 Ombudsmen shall be elected by ballot or postal vote and shall serve for two years.
 They are eligible for re-election.

 Four ombudsmen shall be elected, preferably on a regional basis.
 The Executive Committee may co-opt ombudsmen if fewer than 4 are nominated.

 The Executive Committee shall appoint a peer review committee consisting of at least three ombudsmen or the president and two ombudsmen.

 The committee shall serve for two years and is eligible for re-appointment.

-In the event of the dissolution of the Association of Plastic and Reconstructive Surgeons of Southern Africa, any remaining assets, after all debts have been settled and all obligations discharged, shall not be paid or given to, or divided among the members of the Association of Plastic and Reconstructive Surgeons of Southern Africa, but shall be given or transferred to a speciality or special interest group engaged in activities similar to those for which the Association of Plastic and Reconstructive Surgeons of Southern Africa was established.
-Members attending the final general meeting of the Association of Plastic and Reconstructive Surgeons of Southern Africa or of its Executive committee will designate such group.
+In the event of the dissolution of the Association of Plastic, Reconstructive and Aesthetic Surgeons of Southern Africa, any remaining assets, after all debts have been settled and all obligations discharged, shall not be paid or given to, or divided among the members of the Association of Plastic, Reconstructive and Aesthetic Surgeons of Southern Africa, but shall be given or transferred to a speciality or special interest group engaged in activities similar to those for which the Association of Plastic, Reconstructive and Aesthetic Surgeons of Southern Africa was established.
+Members attending the final general meeting of the Association of Plastic, Reconstructive and Aesthetic Surgeons of Southern Africa or of its Executive committee will designate such group.